$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Benchmark results

 \section{Benchmark results}

-As a proof of concept, we present first causal discovery benchmark results based on data obtained from the semisynthetic data generative procedure in the \texttt{causalAssembly} library.
-In order to make sure that privacy concerns are respected, we proceed as follows: First, we apply the procedure to the real data from the manufacturing plant.
-Based on the fitted DRF we sample new data that matches the dimension of the original real data.
-Based on this first-level semisynthetic dataset, we conduct the benchmark study below, which establishes results for the full assembly line using the ground truth depicted in Figure \ref{fig:assemblyline_overview}.
-Additionally, we present further benchmark results based on the individual process cells in Section \ref{sec:addition_benchmarks}.
+As a proof of concept, we present first causal discovery benchmark results.
+In order to make sure that privacy concerns are respected, we first apply the semisynthetization procedure to the real data from the manufacturing plant.
+We then sample once from the joint distribution in \texttt{causalAssembly}.
+The resulting data is used for benchmarking as shown below.
+We present further benchmark results based on the individual production stations in Section \ref{sec:addition_benchmarks}.

-The purpose of the study we report on here is simply to demonstrate the versatility of the data generation scheme.
-A more elaborate set of experiments comprising more causal discovery routines, varying sample size and adjusting hyperparameters will be taken up in future work.
+The purpose of the study we report on here is to demonstrate the versatility of the data generation scheme.
+A more elaborate set of experiments comprising varying sample size and adjusting hyperparameters will be taken up in future work.
+The PC algorithm does not output a DAG.
+Thus, to compare results additional harmonization steps are necessary.
+We implement two strategies \textit{CPDAG-transform} and \textit{average-dag} outlined in Section \ref{sec:alg_metrics}.